wgroeneveld/brainbaking/content/about.md

 disableComments: true
 ---

 And I have a deep passion to inspire others on everything that drives me.
-I like to think of myself as one of those _polymaths_ or Rennaissance Men:
+I like to think of myself as one of those [_polymaths_](https://en.wikipedia.org/wiki/Polymath) or Rennaissance Men:

-> Renaissance man (noun) - a person with many talents or areas of knowledge.[^2]
+> Renaissance man (noun) - a person with many talents or areas of knowledge.

 Professionally, I am a PhD researcher at the [Faculty of Engineering Technology](https://iiw.kuleuven.be/english), KU Leuven.
 I have been an experienced software engineer for 11 years before that, taking on various roles from agile coaching to technical lead.
 I am not only interested in technical software development, but also in what happens at **non-cognitive, human level** when developing software _together_.